 By Bijoy Anandoth Koyitty and Megha Mandavia

-(Reuters) - Traditionally recession-proof, U.S. industrial distributors such as WW Grainger Inc
+(Reuters) - Traditionally recession-proof, U.S. industrial distributors such as WW Grainger Inc <GWW.N> and Fastenal Co <FAST.O> are looking to make deals and expand their product range to take advantage of the market slowdown.

 Continue Reading Below